venkatpcty/testfiles/PR_Review_Report_SchedulingApi.md

 ## 🤖 Automated Fix Available

-**The code currently has critical compilation errors that will prevent it from building.**
+**I've completed the comprehensive PR review and identified 32 issues across 12 categories.
+The code currently has critical compilation errors that will prevent it from building.**

 **Summary of Critical Issues:**
 - 🔴 5 compilation errors (duplicate properties, missing namespaces, class name mismatches)